COLUMN

 (3) Brainstem-Spinal Cord System

-• (2) The second level, limbic system is located outside of the neocortex, between the neocortex and the outermost part of the limbic system.
+• (2) The second level, limbic system is located outside the brainstem and spinal cord system and is sandwiched between the outermost neocortical system.
 It is embryologically older than the neocortical system and is involved in “emotions” and animal instincts.
 It is not a clear consciousness, but a vague level of awareness.
 It integrates the autonomic, endocrine, and immune systems and regulates homeostasis, etc. For example, when we are nervous, our heart beats faster and we feel nervous, but we are not doing this consciously.
-The limbic system is also deeply involved in the physiological system for understanding the internal state of the body: interoception.
+The limbic system is also deeply involved in the physiological system that perceives the internal state of the body, the interoception.

 • (1) The outermost part of the limbic system is the first level, neocortical system, which is responsible for advanced human-like functions.
 It is involved in higher mental functions and is at the level of consciousness.
 This function is particularly well developed in humans and is responsible for sensory awareness, verbal communication, and volitional decisions that rise to consciousness.